OPT4SMART/ChoiRbot/installation.md

 - Navidate inside the ``src``. **NOTE:** Your entire ``src`` folder will be mounted as a volume in the container.

-- To build the image (changed the filename to docker-compose.yml if your system doesn't have an nvidia gpu):
+- To build the image (changed the filename to docker-compose_gpu.yml if your system has an nvidia gpu):

 	```
 	docker-compose -f docker-compose.yml build